gautaz/docker-alpine-cfssl/README.md

 ### Mutual authentication

-The following uses the same CA for both client and server certificates but different CAs can be used.
+The following uses the same [CA] for both client and server certificates but different [CA]s can be used.

 Based on the previous section, you can also generate a client certificate: